tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 - Arrow means “gives its energy to”

-Describe the flow of energy starting at primary producer using “gives its energy to” each time
+> [!question] Describe the flow of energy starting at primary producer using “gives its energy to” each time

 ### What happens to energy as it moves through a food chain?
 The 10 Percent Rule

 <https://www.youtube.com/watch?v=ScizkxMlEOM>

-Explain why there aren’t 20 trophic levels in a food chain
+> [!question] Explain why there aren’t 20 trophic levels in a food chain

 ## Elephants as keystone species for biodiversity

-Define biodiversity
+> [!question] Define biodiversity

 Elephants are among the most intelligent of the creatures with whom we share the planet, with complex consciousnesses that are capable of strong emotions.
 Across Africa they have inspired respect from the people that share the landscape with them, giving them a strong cultural significance.
 As icons of the continent elephants are tourism magnets, attracting funding that helps protect wilderness areas.
 They are also keystone species, playing an important role in maintaining the biodiversity of the ecosystems in which they live.